 Tuwaduq Family Services

-Our goal is to develop wrap around programs that provide an array of services in one facility.
+Our goal is to develop wrap-around programs that provide an array of services in one facility.
 We are creating a circle of care system that addresses multiple issues an individual or family may experience.
-The staff and programs are working as a team to insure that each individual and family receives the services or referral resources available to meet their needs.
+The staff and programs are working as a team to ensure that each individual and family receives the services or referral resources available to meet their needs.

 Summary of Services

-- Vocational Rehabilitation– Provides culturally appropriate, community-based program of vocational rehabilitation services consistent with their individual strengths, resources, priorities, concerns, abilities, capabilities, interests and informed choices so that they may prepare for and engage in gainful employment.
+- Vocational Rehabilitation – Provides culturally appropriate, community-based program of vocational rehabilitation services consistent with their individual strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choices so that they may prepare for and engage in gainful employment.
+Collaborates with the General Assistance program and Workforce Development program to develop sustainable employment opportunities.

-- Garden Program– Provides organic fresh vegetable for community elders and all other community members who may need fresh vegetables and traditional medicines.
+- Garden Program – Provides organic fresh vegetables for community elders and all other community members who may need fresh vegetables and traditional medicines.
+Provides wood for community elders during the winter season, while wood supply is available.

 |Tuwaduq Family Services Manager||Rosetta LaClair||(360) 426-7788 email@example.com|